nunocoracao/blowfish/exampleSite/content/docs/thumbnails/index.md

 ## Thumbnails

 Blowfish was enhanced in order to make it easy to add visual support to your posts.
-To do so, you just need to place an image file (almost all formats are supported bue we recommend `.png` or `.jpg`) that starts with `feature*` inside your article main directory as shown in the example below.
+To do so, you just need to place an image file (almost all formats are supported but we recommend `.png` or `.jpg`) that starts with `feature*` inside your article's main directory, as shown in the example below.

 ```shell
 content